 And many, many more!

-My goal is simple.
-I want to reduce first responder casualties by improving your situational awareness and decision making in high-stress, high-consequence environments.
+The goal is simple: To reduce first responder casualties by improving your situational awareness and decision making in high-stress, high-consequence environments.

 For decades researchers have been working to improve the decision making of NASA astronauts, airline pilots, medical providers, and military personnel.
 Unfortunately, their lessons have not been shared with the public safety community.

-We (public safety) have been Out of the Loop.
-My goal is to get us Into the Loop by sharing lessons that can save your life.
-If you want a flavor of the topics I cover, just sniff around my website for a bit and read some of my articles.
-If you want specific outline, I’d be happy to provide that for you too.
+Public Safety as, for the most part, been left Out of the Loop.
+The goal is to get public safety responders In to the Loop by sharing lessons that can save your life.
+If you want a flavor of the topics covered, just sniff around the website for a bit and read some of the articles.
+If you want specific outline, let us know and we’d be happy to provide them for you too.

 A Dozen Ways You Can “Get in the Loop”

-1. On-Line: Read the articles I post on the SAMatters website.
+1. On-Line: Read the articles posted on the SAMatters website.
 They will focus on topics specific to improving first responder situational awareness and decision making.
 Subscribe to the newsletters and get updates and additional information sent monthly.

 2. Live: Host a classroom-based program for your department; regional, county and state association; academy, university or technical college; national or international conference.
-I have some very affordable options including fundraising plans where your department or association can host a program and earn money.
+There are some very affordable options including fundraising plans where your department or association can host a program and earn money.

 3. Books & Videos: Use the educational materials specifically designed to improve situational awareness and decision making – available in the SAMatters store.

-4. Consulting: Conduct a pre-incident evaluation of your department and let me show you how to improve the safety of your responders BEFORE you have a casualty incident.
+4. Consulting: Conduct a pre-incident evaluation of your department and learn how you how to improve the safety of your responders BEFORE you have a casualty incident.

-Alternatively (and far less enjoyable), invite me in after you’ve experienced a significant near-miss or casualty event to conduct a facilitated debrief to help your organization glean lessons related to human factors and performance under stress.
+Alternatively (and far less enjoyable), conduct an evaluation after you’ve experienced a significant near-miss or casualty event to conduct a facilitated debrief to help your organization glean lessons related to human factors and performance under stress.
 Debriefs are not investigations and provide results very different than OSHA and NIOSH investigations.

-5. Joint Ventures: Watch for announcement of educational programs where I will be partnering with other experts from fire, police, EMS, medicine, aviation, military, business and neuroscience to deliver content on topics to improve first responder safety.
+5. Joint Ventures: Watch for announcement of educational programs where other experts from fire, police, EMS, medicine, aviation, military, business and neuroscience deliver content on topics to improve first responder safety.

 6. Audio Programs: Listen to educational programs on topics that will improve your situational awareness and decision making – available in the SAMatters store.